Happy Thursday, friends. 1 more day until the weekend! And if you’re lucky like me, you have a 3-day weekend ahead of you. You know what that means?

 READING.
 And tons of it.

 And speaking of reading, there are so many great books coming out this year that I need to get my hands on.
 I have a lot of books from previous years that I really want to catch up on, especially the classics.
 But I also want to dedicate time for new releases and stay up-to-date with literature.
-Luckily, I found out today that I can buy new releases for, like, $4!
+Luckily, I found out today that, at work, I can buy new releases for, like, $4!
 Any time I want!
 So hopefully that’ll help me stay on top of some newer books.

 Here are some 2019 releases I’m looking forward to.